-It is important to ensure that regular intercourse (2 to 4 times/week on average) is taking place, as prolonged abstinence (less than once per month) may reduce the likelihood of pregnancy by reducing sperm count.
+If applicable, it is important to ensure that regular intercourse (2 to 4 times/week on average) is taking place, as prolonged abstinence (less than once per month) may reduce the likelihood of pregnancy by reducing sperm count.
 In addition, certain vaginal lubricants (those that contain petroleum jelly or Vaseline) should be avoided, as they may be toxic to sperm.
 A small amount of mineral oil can be used if a lubricant is needed.

 A recent study from the Motherisk program at the Hospital for Sick Children has shown that taking a prenatal vitamin significantly reduced the risk of a number of birth defects, and suggests taking a multivitamin containing folic acid for all women of childbearing age.
-For men, Vitamin C (500mg-1g/day), Vitamin E (400 IU/day) and selenium (200mcg/day) may help improve motility and a multi-vitamin containing zinc (20mg) may help in sperm production.
+Vitamin C (500mg-1g/day), Vitamin E (400 IU/day) and selenium (200mcg/day) may help improve motility and a multi-vitamin containing zinc (20mg) may help in sperm production.
 Folic acid (1mg/day) is also recommended.
-L-Carnitine (1-2 g/day) may be beneficial in some men with sperm motility issues.
+L-Carnitine (1-2 g/day) may be beneficial in some patients with sperm motility issues.